Want to Eat Healthy on a Budget? This FREE Cookbook is a Game Changer

 4. Buy Produce on Purpose

-I often have grand aspirations at the grocery store — buying all sorts of different vegetables I think I’ll use that week.
+I often have grand aspirations to save money at the grocery store — buying all sorts of low-cost vegetables I think I’ll use that week.

-Then, I get home from work, exhausted — and eat a frozen pizza.
+Then, I get home from work, exhausted — and order a pizza.
 Apparently I’m not the only one.

 Brown says food waste is one of the reasons fresh produce can seem more expensive than pre-packaged foods.
 She suggests only buying produce you “have a purpose for” — at least at first.